Reconciliation among different Mormon ideas of eternal progress Is it enough alone to know That we m...

 1 Corinthians 12:12-14

 And THIS is what I was alluding to before.
 Reading between the lines you can infer that is Paul was inspired to give this lesson to the saints in Corinth because they needed greater understanding of how to act with their fellow saints.
 They needed, (much like I feel we need in modern times) a greater understanding of how they fit into the God’s plan and how their fellow followers of Christ fit in as well.

 Paul’s list in this chapter is far from a definitive list of spiritual gifts.
-Better ones can be found in Moroni 10, and D & C 46; not to mention an amazing conference talk given by Marvin J. Ashton in the 1987 October General Conference titled, “There are Many Gifts“.
+Better ones can be found in Moroni 10, and Doctrine and Covenants 46; not to mention an amazing conference talk given by Marvin J. Ashton in the 1987 October General Conference titled, “There are Many Gifts”.
 All of these inspired messages point out that we ALL are given gifts.
 We all have an important work to do.
 Every one of us has an important role in the “body of Christ.”
 But it’s important to remember that it’s what makes us different that makes us valuable.
 Again quoting 1 Corinthians: